Being Nutritious

 Storage

-Cool the stew and completely remove the dumplings.
+Cool the vegetable stew and completely remove the dumplings.
 Store the dumplings and the stew in separate containers in the refrigerator.
 The dumplings will become a soggy mess if you store them together.

 Pro tip